Filippe1/kommun-scraper/README.md

 # Other information

 Scrapes only 5 most recent news articles, can be improved to scrape all of them.
-Formatting in database can be improved by eliminating lines.
+Formatting in database can be improved by eliminating empty lines.